fernandozago/xtd/src/channel/channel.md

 Returns a reference to the channel's write endpoint.

-The returned endpoint is owned by the channel.
-It must not outlive the channel.
+The endpoint is owned by the channel and must not outlive it.

 ### `reader()`